General Prior Authorization

 Here are National Imaging Associates' reference materials about this radiation oncology program:

 Effective Nov.
-1, 2016, BlueCross BlueShield of South Carolina and BlueChoice® HealthPlan require precertification for nuclear cardiology services through National Imaging Associates (NIA).
-NIA is an independent company that handles precertification for certain nuclear cardiology services on behalf of BlueCross and BlueChoice.
+1, 2016, BlueCross BlueShield of South Carolina and BlueChoice HealthPlan require precertification for nuclear cardiology services through National Imaging Associates (NIA).
 This precertification requirement is only applicable to BlueCross and BlueChoice Exchange members receiving nuclear cardiology services.
 Review the specific procedures in the utilization matrix.

 Laboratory Prior Authorization